 Approaches are centred on consumer goods, where issues surrounding everyday manufactured products are developed and explored.
 The course investigates the cultural, technical and commercial factors which influence the development of innovative new designs, and it introduces the creative and professional strategies which underpin design.

 It is a practical subject that will show your versatility and dexterity.
-It is a useful addition to any A level programme but is particularly relevant if you are hoping to progress to a career in product design, product development, engineering, architecture, set and theatre design, furniture or jewellery and much more.
+It is a useful addition to any A level programme but is particularly relevant if you are hoping to progress to a career in engineering, architecture, set and theatre design, furniture or jewellery design and manufacturing industries.

 Course Content & Assessment